csc7/PP1_CI_TGC/README.md

 The design was planned to cover screen sizes from 320x568px to 1920x1370px.

 ## **Colours**
 Green is the main colour of the project.
-The reason for this selection is to be in line with the nature of the company (whose services are focused in the current transition energy) and with the name of the company: The Green Company.
+The reason for this selection is to be in line with the nature of the company (whose services are focused in the current energy transition) and with the name of the company: The Green Company.

 The background colour is green/grey, rgb(186, 233, 227), in order to have contrast with the content of the website while keeping the green-colour tendency of the design.